-Launched from a surface ship, SEAL carrier vehicles transit at speeds of up to 30kts on the surface before switching to submerged mode for a covert final approach.
+SEAL Carrier vehicles transit at speeds of up to 30kts on the surface before switching to submerged mode for a covert final approach.

 SEAL Carrier is an 8-man swimmer delivery vehicle designed for the covert insertion and extraction of combat diver units.

 - Rapid-response anti-piracy craft

 - A built in breathing system adds extra safety for the divers and enables an extended underwater range

 - Several quick mounts for a variety of weapon systems transforms the craft in to a combat craft

 On board sensors and navigation systems work together to provide safe transit and accurate positioning day and night, above or below the surface of the water, regardless of vehicle speed or environmental conditions.